House to vote on McCarthy-Biden compromise debt deal, a key test for speaker

 Democrats will support the bill — the question is by what margin?

+"Not because it's perfect," he added.
+"But in divided government, we of course cannot let perfect be the enemy of the good."

+Although it's expected that a bloc of moderate Democrats will support the bill, Jeffries signaled Tuesday that members could wait on the floor to see how many Republicans support it before offering up their votes.

-Similarly, many House Democrats are also trying to stomach the bill's new work requirements and environmental provisions.
+Just as conservative Republicans have qualms about the compromise legislation, so do Democrats, who are trying to stomach the bill's new work requirements and environmental provisions.
 On Tuesday, several members told NPR they weren't sure how they would vote on Wednesday.

 "I have very, very serious concerns," said Connecticut Rep. Rosa DeLauro, who serves as ranking member of the House Appropriations Committee.